WallarooLabs/wally/book/python/word-count.md

 The next three classes are the core of our word counting application.
 By this point, our messages has been split into individual words and run through our `WordPartitionFunction` and will arrive at a state computation based on the first letter of the word.

 Let's take a look at we have. `CountWord` is a `StateComputation`.
 When it's run, we update our `word_totals` state to reflect the new incoming `word`.
-Then, it returns a tuple of the return value from `word_totals.get_votes` and `True`.
-The return value of `get_votes` is an instance of the `WordCount` class containing the word and its current count.
+Then, it returns a tuple of the return value from `word_totals.get_count` and `True`.
+The return value of `get_count` is an instance of the `WordCount` class containing the word and its current count.

 ```python
 class CountWord():